oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/CliqueId.md

 Overall, the `CliqueId` class and object are used to identify and compare peers in the Oxyg3nium network based on their public keys.
 The `hammingDist` and `hammingOrder` methods are used to determine the similarity between peers and sort them accordingly.
 ## Questions:
- 1. What is the purpose of the `CliqueId` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `CliqueId` class and how is it used in the `oxyg3nium` project?

-   The `CliqueId` class represents a 160-bit identifier of a peer and is used in the `alephium` protocol model.
+   The `CliqueId` class represents a 160-bit identifier of a peer and is used in the `oxyg3nium` protocol model.
 It contains a public key and methods for calculating the Hamming distance between two `CliqueId` instances.

 2. What is the `hammingDist` method used for and how is it implemented?